 Good news!
 With CurrentWare’s default on-premises deployment the password-protected web console will only be accessible to devices within your local area network.
 Even then, only authorized operators with their own set of credentials can gain access to the web console.

-More specifically, the CurrentWare web console is a (locally managed, non-internet connected) web-based version of the traditional CurrentWare Console Windows app (Winform).
 The web console makes managing your CurrentWare policies more convenient by allowing you to manage policies and run reports without the need to install a CurrentWare Console on each manager’s computer.

 The web console can be accessed by any modern web browser on devices that have access to the CurrentWare Server.
 Unless you set up port forwarding, a remote desktop connection, or a VPN with access to your local network the web console will not be accessible outside of your network.